Lugou Bridge: Stone Lions, Bullet Scars, and a Nation’s Memory

 Her grandfather, Zheng Fulai, was a witness to the battle.
 Starting in 1951, he volunteered as a storyteller, sharing the history of Lugou Bridge with visitors from more than 70 countries.
 He did so for decades, reaching tens of thousands of people.

 Today, his granddaughter continues his work.
-On the bridge, she tells tourists about the battles and the spirit of resistance.
+On the bridge, she tells tourists about the battles and the spirit of resistance that prevailed during that time.
 For children, she begins with the bridge’s stone lions—each different in size and shape—before connecting them to the history they witnessed.

 Lugou Bridge China Resistance